Need a dental filling? You’re not alone and you’ve got more choices than ever.

 By understanding the pros and cons of each filling material, you can make an informed decision with your dentist and feel confident about your treatment.
 A well-chosen filling not only restores your tooth but also protects your smile and helps you avoid more complex procedures down the road.

-If you think you may need a filling or want to discuss which option is right for you, our team at Burnaby Dentist & Orthodontist is here to help.
+If you think you may need a filling or want to discuss which option is right for you or even if you need dental emergency care in Burnaby, our team at Burnaby Dentist & Orthodontist is here to help.

 We’ll guide you through your choices, answer your questions, and make sure your treatment keeps both your smile and your overall oral health in the best shape possible.